pypsa-meets-earth/documentation/README.md

 - Pierre Karamountzos from The Netherlands
 - Albert Kreutzer from Germany
 - Andrea Mastrantuono from Italy
-- Khalid Jamour form Chad
+- Khalid Jamour from Chad
+- Femke Nijsse from the United Kingdom

 ## 2. Notebooks for data exploration